wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 ```

 The logic of the script is simple:

 1. It loads both the request and output files.
-2. It iterates through each line in the output file and extracts recipe_id, chunk_type and embedding.
-It also retieve the content of an input in order to calculate its token count.
+2. It iterates through each line in the output file and extracts recipe_id, chunk_type, and embedding.
+It also retrieves the content of an input in order to calculate its token count.
-3. Loaded data is then inserted into the database.
+3. The loaded data is then inserted into the database.

-Here is the exemplary output from the script:
+Here is an example output from the script:

 ```bash
 Loading embeddings from file: batch-files\file-BhMQY4umjMy228GzgVqvgB.jsonl